SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-event-receivers.md

     This starts the **SharePoint Customization Wizard**, which is used to build the external content type automatically.

-    For more information about how to create external content types, see  [How to: Create an external content type from an OData source in SharePoint 2013](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md).
+    For more information about how to create external content types, see  [How to: Create an external content type from an OData source in SharePoint](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md).

 You will now modify the XML that was generated in the previous step to add a method for Subscribe.
 This will allow BCS to communicate with the external system when someone subscribes to be notified about external data changes.